 - 1/4 tsp red pepper flakes

-- Melt the tallow in a large saute pan over medium heat.
+- Melt the coconut oil in a large saute pan over medium heat.
 Add the garlic and celery and let saute a couple minutes.
 Then, add the skirt steak and season with a little sea salt and pepper.

 - Continue to cook a couple minutes, then add the mushrooms and carrots.
 Saute one minute more, then add the coconut aminos, mandarin orange juice, rice vinegar and red pepper flakes.
 Stir well, then after a minute or so, add the broccoli.

 - Continue to cook over medium-low heat, stirring occasionally.
-Once sauce has thickened up a little bit, after about 3-5 minutes, remove from heat and serve over scallion cauliflower rice (recipe below).
+Once sauce has thickened up a little bit, after about 3-5 minutes, remove from heat and serve over scallion cauliflower rice, if desired (recipe below).